·

 Active vs Passive Rest

-Rest can be either intentional or passive.
+Rest can be both active and passive.

-- Intentional rest is planned and purposeful.
+• Active (Intentional) rest is planned and purposeful.
 For example, regular yoga sessions, daily meditation, journaling, or walking.

-But, if the only time you switch off is when you climb into bed, you're definitely not getting enough rest to replenish your physical, emotional and cognitive energy stores.
+While passive rest is essential for physical recovery, sleep it's not enough on its own.
+If the only time you switch off is when you climb into bed, you're definitely not getting enough rest to replenish your physical, emotional and cognitive energy stores.

 Intentional rest nurtures your mind, body and mental wellness.
 As with sleep, it's a necessity and one that is largely ignored or the first to be dropped when time is tight.